mrb/mrb.github.com/_posts/2016-01-15-cusec-friends.markdown

 ## Brian Eno - Hone Your Aesthetics

 From "Music for Airports" to his famous pop albums of the 70s, Brian Eno is one of the deepest and most successful sound thinkers of the 20th century.
 I learned about Eno late in my High School career.
-Again I don't really know how I first came across him, but I would suspect that Stinky had something to do with it.
-Maybe I should have just dedicated this whole talk to him?
-He's probably going to watch this video and so let me just say it: THANKS MATT!
+Again I don't really know how I first came across him.

 Eno was a maverick who created an entire world of music out of nothing.
 He was one of the founders of the group Roxy Music, who infused a hell of lot of weirdness into the 1970s UK Rock Scene.
 Roxy Music, like the Velvet Underground, is one of those bands about whom you can say that "Not many people liked Roxy Music, but all of them went on to form their own bands."